These Structured Cabling Monsters Will Spook You (And Kill Your IT Budget!)

 CREEPY COSTS

-An unorganized low-voltage cabling system is damaging to the functionality and reliability of a business’s network, which can turn into a repair bill of thousands of dollars.
+An unorganized structured cabling system is damaging to the functionality and reliability of a business’s network, which can turn into a repair bill of thousands of dollars.
 Improperly maintained cabling can also lead to illegal practices.

 The most obvious issue with tangled cables is how hard it is to figure out which one is which.
 When the network has issues, routine or otherwise, it’s hard to troubleshoot.
 The IT team can easily get overloaded trying to figure out how to fix the problem: they cannot quickly go through every cord.
 When you don’t have a well-planned system, it’s too easy to accidentally pull the wrong cable and bring down the whole network.